Ed-Mar/Ed-Mar/README.md

-210925
+## 211211
+- Learning Golang and Kubernetes
+	- Looking to transition into go backend

-  -Looking for Work in Raleigh, NC
+- In the market  for remote US employment or Raleigh, NC

-  -Current Postion: Team Lead for API devlopment in Insurance Field

-  Intrested in: Goland and Rust Devlopment
+- Java Trained
+- BA in CS
+- Preivous Tech Lead and QA Lead for fortune 5

 <!---